Peru State College: History

 Peru State College was originally incorporated under the name Mount Vernon School (sometimes reported as Mount Vernon Seminary or Mount Vernon College) on December 2, 1865, under the management of the Methodist Episcopal Church, after the need for a local institution was discussed November 11, 1865.
 The school was named after the community in which it was located, on a bluff above the Missouri.
 The town of Mount Vernon was supplanted by a community located at the base of the hill, whose original settlers came from Peru, Illinois.
 The Nebraska Territorial Legislature chartered the school on February 12, 1866, under the name Peru Seminary and College.

 The executive committee of the school deeded the grounds to the State of Nebraska in June 1867, making it the first state-supported college in Nebraska on June 20, 1867, with the first classes held on October 24, 1867.
 The name was also changed to Nebraska State Normal School.
 This is also considered the official date of the school's establishment.

 The name changed several times in the early to mid 20th century, becoming Nebraska State Teachers College at Peru in 1921, in 1949 Peru State Teachers College, and then the present name of Peru State College in 1963.

 During World War II, the Peru campus of the Nebraska State Teachers College hosted a unit of the US Navy V-12 officer training program, which served as an alternative military route for college students who were drafted during the war.

 The State of Nebraska established the Nebraska State College System by statute in 1978, and Peru State College was placed by statute under the control of the new governmental body at the same time.

 In 1998 the Nebraska State College System evaluated the possibility of closing Peru State College, or moving its campus to another location, among other options, and voted unanimously in 1999 to move Peru State to nearby Nebraska City, Nebraska.
 However, the legislature concluded that moving the college would have been too costly, and lawmakers decided instead to pump millions of dollars into campus renovations with the understanding the college would work quickly to boost growth.

 In 1999 the Nebraska Unicameral Legislature introduced bill LB631, aimed at merging Chadron State College and Wayne State College into the University of Nebraska system, while turning Peru State College into a community college.
 A competing bill, LB650, was introduced about the same time but with the intent of funding Peru State College $7 million for renovations.

 In 2003 rumors spread again about the possibility of closing Peru State College as part of a set of proposals to help save money in the Nebraska education system.

-Peru State College has been pushing forward, and in 2007 celebrated a record 472 graduates, with student enrollment ballooning even higher.
-Credit was given largely to its online education programs, which it was reported funded about 30 percent of campus initiatives.
-This period of growth has been referred to by one college administrator as "the Renaissance".
+Peru State College celebrated a record 472 graduates in 2007 with student enrollment ballooning even higher.
+Credit was given largely to its online education programs, which funded about 30 percent of campus initiatives.